 NFL Football Betting Against the Spread

 Betting against the spread is the most popular method for NFL wagering, and as we’ve covered how against the spread bets work, it’s straightforward to do.
 Not only does a spread balance the odds between unequal opponents, but it can create drama late in games that would otherwise lack any.
 In the NFL, since scoring can come in 2, 3, 6 and 7-point increments, the spreads for football typically settle around those margins.

 For an NFL spread the home team is listed on the bottom, like so:

 |Buffalo Bills||-6 (-115)|

-Typically, if two NFL teams are evenly matched, the home team will be a three-point favorite; conventional wisdom is that home-field advantage counts for roughly three points in the NFL.
+Typically, if two NFL teams are evenly matched, the home team is a three-point favorite; conventional wisdom is that home-field advantage counts for roughly three points in the NFL.
 So, when you see Buffalo listed as six-point home favorites, bookmakers are saying that, on a neutral field, they’d be three-point favorites.

 Those big spreads can be a dangerous bet in football, even when one side appears to be much better than the opposition.
 When one team is up by a wide margin late in a game, NFL defenses often go into “prevent mode,” trying to take away big plays and allowing opponents to drive the ball slowly down the field.
-This can lead to the dreaded “back door cover:” an underdog getting a meaningless late score that helps them beat the spread.
+This can lead to the dreaded “backdoor cover:” an underdog getting a meaningless late score that helps them beat the spread.
 Depending on which side you take, it can be the most frustrating or rewarding moment in gambling.

-In order to avoid getting burned on a backdoor cover, you can always simplify your betting by playing the moneyline.
+To avoid getting burned on a backdoor cover, you can always simplify your betting by playing the moneyline.

 Betting the moneyline means performing the simple act of picking who will win the game.
-It’s a less popular option for single bets in the NFL because of the poor payouts for betting the favorite.
+It’s a less popular option for single bets in the NFL because of the subpar payouts for betting the favorite.

 |New York Jets||+6 (-105)||+230|